David Apple is the Director of Customer Success at Typeform, your best bet for beautiful next-generation online forms.

 The objective is to make our PRO users so successful using Typeform that they don’t churn, but rather buy more seats and want access to more advanced features.

 To improve retention, the first step is to understand the reasons our users are leaving and remedy them.
-We get insights from customer feedback like the churn exist survey, NPS, and tickets… and also by analysing the signs which hint that the user is slipping away, for example if they haven’t logged in or collected new results for a while.
+We get insights from customer feedback like the churn exist survey, NPS, and tickets… and also by analyzing the signs which hint that the user is slipping away – for example, if they haven’t logged in or collected new results for a while.
 We then try to influence the product roadmap to improve aspects of the product which will reduce churn, we reach out individually to users who are slipping away, and we create educational material to better teach users how to use features which they might be confused about.

 With regards to growing revenue, it is still early days for us because we only have one PRO plan so the cross-selling and the expansion opportunities are limited.
 To upgrade users from free to PRO, we launched upselling campaigns for our free users who show signs that they could upgrade – and we give them a little extra push by offering them a discount at the right time.
 We target users who are very active in our platform, and also users who made a feature request which we actioned and then launched as a PRO feature.